 A. Text is compatible with assistive technology.
+Pass

-Fail Additional Information: Pgs 6-11 were checked.
-When the window page chaged in size, a horizontal bar appeared.
+Additional Information: Pgs 11-16 were checked.
+When the window page chaged in size, no horizontal bar appeared.
 The font size of all pages checked could be adjusted.
 B. The resource allows the user to adjust the font size and font/background color (or is rendered by an application such as a browser, media player, or reader) that offers this functionality).
-Fail Additional Information: Pgs 6-11 were checked.
-When changing the font/background color to green text on black, the background color did change to black and the font color did not change to green.
+Pass Additional Information: Pgs 11-16 were checked.
+When changing the font/background color to green text on black, the background color did change to black and the font color did change to green.